08 Aug Top Surfing Videos

 Greg Long: Big Wave Rider | Nat Geo Live

-Greg Long dedicated great part of his life to follow the greatest ocean storms around the globe.
+Greg Long dedicated a great part of his life to follow the greatest ocean storms around the globe.
 But after several years of pushing down the limits, this outstanding athlete would realize how easy it is to make mistakes, and that consequences are very real.

 In 2012, striving to pursue the largest waves in the world, Long took on a deep open-ocean beast known as Cortes Bank, about 100 miles offshore from San Diego, CA. Unfortunately, he suffered a wipeout that nearly killed him.